Boy Scout Camp Preparation Timeline

 - Complete campership (financial assistance) applications.
 These are for Chippewa Valley Council units only.
 These are due to the Scout Service Center by May 1st.
 (Include these Scouts on your roster, but we will settle the fees when assistance is determined.)

-- Submit Final Roster and Final Payment by May 1st to receive Early Bird Discount.
+- Submit Final Roster and CVC Final Payment Form OR Out-Of-Council Final Payment Form by May 1st to receive Early Bird Discount.

 - OA members and any adults attend OA Spring Fellowship to help open camp April 29-May 1 (see page 43 of Leader's Guide).